ibm-cloud-docs/transit-gateway/adding-gateway.md

 ```
 {: screen}

-For more information (including Java, Node, Python and Go examples), see "Add Connection to a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
+For more information (including Java, Node, Python, and Go examples), see "Add Connection to a Transit Gateway" in the [Transit Gateway API reference](/apidocs/transit-gateway?code=java#create-transit-gateway-connection).
 {: note}

-## Adding a connection using Terraform
+## Adding a connection by using Terraform
 {: #tg-terraform-adding-connection-transit-gateway}
 {: terraform}

-Review the following argument references that you can specify for your resource when creating a connection for a transit gateway using Terraform:
+Review the following argument references that you can specify for your resource when you create a connection for a transit gateway using Terraform:

 |Argument|Details|
 |--|--|